 This was a lifesaver for me when I was flying alone with my toddler and we were stuck on the runway for over an hour before takeoff.
 He was so engrossed in making his window scenes that he didn’t even get fussy about how long it was taking to get into the air!

-The texture is a little denser than play dough, so it’s not quite as good at making precise shapes.
+The texture is a little denser than playdough, more like a foam, so it’s not quite as good at making precise shapes.
 But let’s be honest, at this age they aren’t usually making detailed masterpieces yet.

 And the trade-off is totally worth it for a mess-free experience.
 My son loved squishing it, twisting it, and making all sorts of fun creations.

 When you’re done making something, you can either let it air dry, which will make their creation permanent, or put it in a sealed bag to be used again!

 This is a cheap activity that can lead to hours of entertainment.
 Give your child a calculator and set them loose pushing numbers and experimenting with what the buttons do.
 Or give them sequences to type in to help them practice their numbers.

 I was surprised at how long this kept my son occupied.
 And of course, at some point, it transitioned into a phone and he was kept busy “calling” all of his relatives to tell them about our trip.